2011-07-05Operations in the SQL Sever execution plan

 - Nested Loops

-Joins two tables by fetching the result from the first table and querying the second table for each row.
-SQL Server uses the nested loops operation also to retrieve table data after an index access.
-See also “Nested Loops” in Chapter 4.
+Joins two tables by fetching the result from one table and querying the other table for each row from the first.
+SQL Server also uses the nested loops operation to retrieve table data after an index access.
+See also “Nested Loops”.

 - Hash Match

-The hash match join loads the candidate records from one side of the join into a hash table, which is probed for each row from the other side of the join.
-See also “Hash Join” in Chapter 4
+The hash match join loads the candidate records from one side of the join into a hash table which is then probed for each row from the other side of the join.
+See also “Hash Join”.

 - Merge Join

 The merge join combines two sorted lists like a zipper.
-Both sides of the join must be sorted by the join predicates first.
-See also “Sort/Merge Join” in Chapter 4
+Both sides of the join must be presorted.
+See also “Sort Merge”.

 Sorting and Grouping